mesosphere-backup/dcos-cassandra-service/README.md

 # DEPRECATED

-This repository is now deprecated.
-It has been replaced by a new version of the framework located in mesospehre/dcos-commons/frameworks/cassandra.
+**This repository is now deprecated.**  It has been replaced by a new version of the framework located in [mesosphere/dcos-commons](https://github.com/mesosphere/dcos-commons/tree/master/frameworks/cassandra).
 This repository will be deleted at the end of 2017.

 # DC/OS Apache Cassandra Service Documentation